-The French have had long-term and systematic research about Vietnamese people and culture since long time ago.
+Throughout the history of thousands of years old, Vietnamese fine arts owns plenty of traditional materials.
+In the last decade, the French have had long-term and systematic research about Vietnamese people and culture for a long time ago.
 They discovered the virtue of industriousness of Vietnamese through sophisticated handicraft products.
 In addition, they also focused on training Vietnamese artists towards using indigenous materials and folk-influenced shaping method.

 The teachers of Indochina Fine Arts College such as Victor Tardieu, Joseph Inguimberty, Évariste Jonchère saw the distinctive visual features of the material and Vietnamese folk expression through these wood carvings.
 They encouraged Vietnamese students to study.
 Since then, many wood carvings have been produced by creative artists such as Do Duc, Tran Van Can, To Ngoc Van,…

 Nguyen Phan Chanh’s silk painting is an important and decisive finding for the art of Vietnamese silk paintings.
 He gave birth to a special silk painting that has not been available anywhere in the world.
 It is painting on the silk surface that has been moistened and scrubbed several times.
 He painted several layers overlapping each other until the desired hue was achieved.
 With the deep brown color palette combined with pure white color, Nguyen Phan Chanh’s paintings can express most of the beauty of the landscape and contemporary people.
 The silk painting artworks of Nguyen Phan Chanh at that time had a significant position in the European market.